 DAI works at the cutting edge of international development, combining technical excellence, professional project management, and exceptional customer service to solve our clients’ most complex problems.
 Since 1970, DAI has worked in 150 developing and transition countries, providing comprehensive development solutions in areas including crisis mitigation, democratic governance and public sector management, agriculture and agribusiness, private sector development and financial services, economics and trade, water and natural resources management, and energy and climate change.
 Clients include international development agencies, international lending institutions, private corporations and philanthropies, and host-country governments.
 More information about DAI can be found on the DAI website (www.dai.com).

 The Action Fund Manager is responsible for managing a portfolio of Tayar Action Fund programming including grants and subcontracts.
-In collaboration with the COP, DCOP, Director of Operations, and other members of the Technical team, the Action Fund Manager will ensure the effective design, implementation, and close-out of grants and subcontracts, managing activities through the entire grant and subcontract life cycle.
-Duties may include but are not limited to issuing grants and proposal solicitations, review, award, implementation, compliance, payments, strengthening grantee capacity, and managing the subcontracts to perform as per agreed scope of work.
+In collaboration with the Senior Action Fund Manager, COP, DCOP, and other members of the Technical team, the Action Fund Manager will ensure the effective design, implementation, and close-out of grants and subcontracts, managing activities through the entire grant and subcontract life cycle.
+Duties may include but are not limited to issuing grants and proposal solicitations, review, award, implementation, compliance, payments, strengthening grantee capacity, and managing the subcontracts to perform as per the agreed scope of work.

 - Work closely with the technical team in the activity design process including, but not limited to, supporting the development of solicitations, facilitating the process of evaluation of grant applications to ensure adherence to grants management policies, and advising on appropriate grant mechanisms.
 Work with partners to develop grant budget estimates and review for allowability, allocability, reasonableness, and consistency, as well as compliance with USAID and DAI regulations and policies.

-- Assess administrative and financial capacity of grant applicants.
+- Assess the administrative and financial capacity of grant applicants.